 The LC1 “Armchair with a Tilting Back” (“Siège à Dossier Basculant”), also known as the “Basculant”, became an icon of 20th century design.

-Made originally of canvas and chrome-plated tubular steel—at the time considered revolutionary in a domestic setting—it was modified later with leather or pony hide.
+Made originally of canvas and chrome-plated tubular steel — at the time considered revolutionary in a domestic setting — it was modified later with leather or pony hide.
 It was designed by Pierre Jeanneret, Charles-Édouard Jeanneret (“Le Corbusier”), and Charlotte Perriand in 1928 and presented at the Salon d’Automne in Paris in 1929.
-The functional geometrical lines make it simply beautiful, even 85 years later.
+The functional geometrical lines make it simply beautiful, even today — nearly a century later.

 Click on any photo to see a slideshow.